South Sacramento Motorcycle Accident Attorney

-- Employers of certain drivers: If the person behind the wheel of a company car or truck caused your accident, this might mean you can file a claim against both the negligent driver and their employer.
+- Employers of specific drivers: If the person behind the wheel of a company car or truck caused your accident, this might mean you can file a claim against both the negligent driver and their employer.
 This is due to a legal doctrine known as respondeat superior.
-It basically means that an employer is held responsible for the negligent acts of their employees when that negligence occurs within the scope of employment.
+It means that an employer is held responsible for the negligent acts of their employees when that negligence occurs within the scope of employment.

 - Manufacturer: If a defect in the motorcycle’s design, assembly, or build contributed to the accident, the manufacturer could be a potential defendant.

-The losses from a motorcycle accident are usually worse than from other vehicular accidents.
-A competent South Sacramento motorcycle accident lawyer will be able to make sure you get the right damages.
+The losses from a motorcycle accident are usually worse than other vehicular accidents.
+A competent South Sacramento motorcycle accident lawyer will be able to make sure you get exemplary damages.
 Here are the various damages you could be entitled to if you are engaged in a motorcycle accident.

 - Medical Bills: Serious injuries from a motorcycle accident can cost a fortune to effectively treat.
 For instance, treating a head injury can cost between $30,000 and $100,000 (which does not even include the long-term cost of care).
 This is quite a burden that many victims cannot ordinarily bear.
-If your South Sacramento motorcycle accident lawyer can successfully prove the other party's negligence, you can receive compensation for your medical bills.
+If your South Sacramento motorcycle accident lawyer can prove the other party's negligence, you can receive compensation for your medical bills.

-- Pain, suffering, and mental anguish: A serious injury may force you to miss important family events and leave you unable to provide support for loved ones.
+- Pain, suffering, and mental anguish: A severe injury may force you to miss important family events and leave you unable to support loved ones.
 These are compensable harms.
 Due to the intangible nature of pain and suffering, there is no fixed formula for calculating the value of these damages.